crypto-chassis/ccapi/README.md

 * For historical market data, see https://github.com/crypto-chassis/cryptochassis-api-docs.
 * Please contact us for general questions, issue reporting, consultative services, and/or custom engineering work.
 To subscribe to our mailing list, simply send us an email with subject "subscribe".
 * Join us on Medium https://cryptochassis.medium.com and Telegram https://t.me/cryptochassis.

+## Branches
+* The `develop` branch may contain experimental features.
+* The `master` branch represents the most recent stable release.

 ## Build